culturecreates/Culture-inTime/README.md

 Culture inTime continues to put its focus on Performing Arts Productions.
 Version 2 is running at https://culture-intime.herokuapp.com/

-Version 3 is coming in the summer of 2022 with a simplified approach to writing SPARQLs.
+Version 3 is coming summer of 2022 with a simplified approach to writing SPARQLs.
 Stay tuned!

 Types of Users
 =========================